Speak to a memory care specialist. Free 24/7 helpline: (888) 595-9951

 10 Best Memory Care Facilities in Minnesota

-Assisted Living At North Ridge is known for providing dementia care services in Hennepin county, Minnesota.
-Assisted Living At North Ridge provides upscale amenities that include enclosed courtyard and facility grounds, caregiving staff trained specifically for dementia and special colors to aid with memory to any older adults with dementia who reside in New Hope, MN and nearby areas.
-Assisted Living At North Ridge is situated at 5500 Boone Avenue North, 55428 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.
+Valley Ridge is known for providing dementia care in Dakota county, Minnesota.
+Valley Ridge provides upscale amenities that include access to geriatric physician, certified dementia care staff and puzzles and other memory care activities to any dementia sufferers who reside in Burnsville, MN and nearby areas.
+Valley Ridge is situated at 1921 Burnsville Parkway W, 55337 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.